jmlkl/msweeper/README.md

     * Fixed and improved reveal system
 * Flag operation
 * New game view with number coordinates
+* Added area sweep on numbered cell when adjacent flag count is matching with cell number

 ## TODO
 * Improve start safe click to quaranteed 0 adjacency so, that start isn't number